E

-What Is Employer of Record (EOR)
+What Is an Employer of Record (EOR)?
+Full Meaning, Definition & How It Works

 Firstly, the EOR full form is Employer of Record, and it is a third-party organization that legally employs workers on behalf of another company.
-In this arrangement, the EOR is responsible for all the administrative and legal obligations pertaining to the employee, and the other company remains responsible for the employee’s work and the way things are managed on the ground.
+In this arrangement, the EOR is responsible for all the administrative and legal obligations pertaining to the employee, and the other company remains responsible for the employee’s work and the way things are managed on the ground. while the client company directs the employee's day-to-day work.
+This arrangement lets businesses hire in new locations without setting up a local legal entity.

 When businesses ask, "What is an Employer Of Record?", the simplest explanation is that an EOR acts as the legal employment infrastructure for companies hiring workers in locations where they do not have a registered legal entity.
 Instead of establishing a subsidiary or branch office in a new region, companies can use an EOR provider to hire employees compliantly under the EOR’s existing legal entity.